 05 of 05

 African Greys have been said to be the most intelligent of birds, some boasting very large vocabularies.
 Because these birds are so smart, they tend to be demanding pets and will get bored quickly if not stimulated.
 If you are looking for a highly intelligent and affectionate friend, however, the African Grey may be right up your alley.
-Greys typically live fairly long lives in captivity if cared for and fed properly.
 Greys are amazing birds that are easily trained once you learn the training techniques of applied behavior analysis and positive reinforcement training.
 Harvard professor, Dr. Irene Pepperberg did extensive research in the cognitive abilities of these birds and her inroads in the field of cognitive abilities of African Grey parrots rocked the world of science.
-Her work with Alex, her African Grey spanned over three decades and the results of that training and research were astounding.
+Greys typically live fairly long lives in captivity if cared for and fed properly—Dr. Pepperberg's work with her African Grey, Alex, spanned over three decades!

 Edited By: Patricia Sund